jcsteh/osara/readme.md

 #### Main
 - OSARA: go to first track: Control+Alt+Home
 - OSARA: go to last track: Control+Alt+End
-- OSARA: Move to next item (leaving other items selected): control+shift+rightArrow
+- OSARA: Move to next item (leaving other items selected): Control+Shift+RightArrow
-- OSARA: Move to previous item (leaving other items selected): control+shift+leftArrow
+- OSARA: Move to previous item (leaving other items selected): Control+Shift+LeftArrow
 - OSARA: View properties for current media item/take/automation item (depending on focus): Shift+F2
-- OSARA: Report ripple editing mode: control+shift+p
+- OSARA: Report ripple editing mode: Control+Shift+P
-- OSARA: Report muted tracks: Alt+shift+f5
+- OSARA: Report muted tracks: Alt+Shift+F5
  - Pressing this twice will display the information in a dialog with a text box for easy review.
-- OSARA: Report soloed tracks: Alt+shift+f6
+- OSARA: Report soloed tracks: Alt+Shift+F6
  - Pressing this twice will display the information in a dialog with a text box for easy review.
-- OSARA: Report record armed tracks: Alt+shift+f7
+- OSARA: Report record armed tracks: Alt+Shift+F7
  - Pressing this twice will display the information in a dialog with a text box for easy review.
-- OSARA: Report tracks with record monitor on: Control+shift+f8
+- OSARA: Report tracks with record monitor on: Control+Shift+F8
  - Pressing this twice will display the information in a dialog with a text box for easy review.
-- OSARA: Report tracks with phase inverted: Alt+shift+f9
+- OSARA: Report tracks with phase inverted: Alt+Shift+F9
  - Pressing this twice will display the information in a dialog with a text box for easy review.
-- OSARA: Report track/item/time selection (depending on focus): control+shift+space
+- OSARA: Report track/item/time selection (depending on focus): Control+Shift+Space
  - Pressing this twice will display the information in a dialog with a text box for easy review.
-- OSARA: Remove items/tracks/contents of time selection/markers/envelope points (depending on focus): delete
+- OSARA: Remove items/tracks/contents of time selection/markers/envelope points (depending on focus): Delete
-- OSARA: Report edit/play cursor position and transport state: control+shift+j
+- OSARA: Report edit/play cursor position and transport state: Control+Shift+J
  - If the ruler unit is set to Measures.Beats / Minutes:Seconds, Pressing this once will report the time in measures.beats, while pressing it twice will report the time in minutes:seconds .
-- OSARA: Delete all time signature markers: alt+win+delete
+- OSARA: Delete all time signature markers: Alt+Win+Delete
-- OSARA: Select next track/take envelope (depending on focus): alt+l
+- OSARA: Select next track/take envelope (depending on focus): Alt+L
-- OSARA: Select previous track/take envelope (depending on focus): alt+shift+l
+- OSARA: Select previous track/take envelope (depending on focus): Alt+Shift+L
-- OSARA: Move to next envelope point: alt+k
+- OSARA: Move to next envelope point: Alt+K
-- OSARA: Move to previous envelope point: alt+j
+- OSARA: Move to previous envelope point: Alt+J
-- OSARA: Move to next envelope point (leaving other points selected): alt+shift+k
+- OSARA: Move to next envelope point (leaving other points selected): Alt+Shift+K
-- OSARA: Move to previous envelope point (leaving other points selected): alt+shift+j
+- OSARA: Move to previous envelope point (leaving other points selected): Alt+Shift+J
-- OSARA: Move to next transient: tab
+- OSARA: Move to next transient: Tab
-- OSARA: Move to previous transient: shift+tab
+- OSARA: Move to previous transient: Shift+Tab
-- OSARA: Cycle automation mode of selected tracks: control+shift+\
+- OSARA: Cycle automation mode of selected tracks: Control+Shift+\
-- OSARA: Report global / Track Automation Mode: control+shift+l
+- OSARA: Report global / Track Automation Mode: Control+Shift+L
-- OSARA: Toggle global automation override between latch preview and off: control+alt+shift+l
+- OSARA: Toggle global automation override between latch preview and off: Control+Alt+Shift+L
-- OSARA: Cycle through midi recording modes of selected tracks: alt+shift+\
+- OSARA: Cycle through midi recording modes of selected tracks: Alt+Shift+\
 - OSARA: Report groups for current track
-- OSARA: Report regions, last project marker and items on selected tracks at current position
+- OSARA: Report regions, last project marker and items on selected tracks at current position: Control+Shift+R
  - Pressing this twice will display the information in a dialog with a text box for easy review.
 - OSARA: About